Visit London with Kids

 An inexpensive outing for kids in London and perfect for a rainy day is to take the family to the London Transport Museum in Covent Garden.
 Kids enter for free and can entertain themselves climbing and exploring the showcases from London’s transport network over the years.

-However, if you are visiting London with younger kids whose concentration spans are not so great a perfect and cheaper way to see the sights in London is on board one of the red double decker buses.
+A cheap and cheerful way to see the sights in London is on board one of the red double decker buses.
 With loads of different inner-city routes, you can sit up the top with views out the front of the bus as you cruise past all the iconic sites of London.

 Although not as fast as the underground, the buses provide great views and the opportunity to hop off wherever your interests might take you.

-Kids absolutely love big ferris wheels and the London Eye really does give a lovely birds eye view of the London skyline.
+Kids absolutely love the big ferris wheel that is the London Eye.
+Located on the banks of the Thames the London Eye is a bucket list thing to do in London and really does give a lovely birds eye view of the London skyline.
 While the kids enjoy the ride in a giant bubble, the adults can take in the sights.

 London willingly rewards those who are willing to take a walk to explore all the highlights.
 Whether it be meandering along the Thames to see Big Ben and Westminster, wandering through the quirky and trendy laneways or bustling your way through the street markets, London is such a diverse and fascinating city best experienced by the whole family on foot.